Couple costume

 Outfit matching or couple costume/look are Chinglish and Konglish terms, respectively, for the practice of a couple wearing the same clothing in public to signal their relationship.
-It is mainly found in South Korea, Taiwan, and Vietnam and is becoming more common in mainland China.
+It is mainly found in South Korea, Japan, Taiwan, and Vietnam and is becoming more common in mainland China.

 When they are in love, young Asian lovers' tastes in fashion become similar.
 Couples have a unique way to announce their status by sporting the same wardrobe when they go out together or when on holiday.
 Today, it becomes a popular fashion trend among young couples.
 They usually wear corresponding T-shirts, shirts, hoodies, sweaters and jackets or coats.
 Because these clothes are often printed with funny graphics or slogans so they're suitable with young people.

-Korea
+East Asia

-The trend of couples wearing matching outfits began in South Korea in the 1990s, and spread to China and Japan.
-It started when celebrities began wearing coordinated matching outfits, and young Koreans followed the aesthetic.
+According to Caroline Mniszak, Carrie Yodanis and Sean Lauer, the trend of couples wearing matching outfits began in South Korea in the 1990s, and spread to China and Japan.
+On the other hand, Nikkei states it was a trend in Japan in the 1970s and 1980s that faded out of popularity, only to make a comeback in the early 2010s.
+It's also called pair look in Japan.
+Judy Park writes that it started when celebrities began wearing coordinated matching outfits, and young Koreans followed the aesthetic.
 By the 2000s, the couple's clothes style had evolved into a large industry producing "his-and-hers" outfits.
 Couples select similar or matching clothing items or colors and wear them around the public.
 The trend has become increasingly popular due to social media such as Instagram, where couples post pictures with matching outfits.

 In Korea, the style has come to symbolize a unified relationship of a couple.
 Its outward physical pairing intentionally shows a couple's commitment to one another and sharing experiences.
 Couples may wear matching clothes to demonstrate their love and devotion to each other and exemplify togetherness.
 The clothing trend is generally favored among younger couples as it is a more acceptable public display of affection than kissing.
 It is also speculated that the trend is so popular in Korea because of the cultural uniformity in society and style.
 Censorship in Korea is also another factor in which young couples seek to find ways to share intimacy without being persecuted.